 - Starring: Richard Dreyfuss, Holly Hunter, Brad Johnson, John Goodman, Audrey Hepburn

 From screenwriters Jerry Belson and the famous Dalton Trumbo, this classic love story follows the life and after life of a daredevil pilot who perishes in a tragic plane crash.
 From the beyond, he is able to influence the lives of those he's left behind.
 Oh, and it's also the last movie Audrey Hepburn ever made!

 - Starring: Leonardo DiCaprio, Kate Winslet, Billy Zane, Victor Garber

 That's right.
-The saddest of the sad, the big cahuna of heartbreak. #Titanic, the epic 1997 romance starring a very young, very handsome Leonardo DiCaprio and the astonishing, marvelous Kate Winslet is coming to Netflix on October 1.
+The saddest of the sad, the big cahuna of heartbreak. #Titanic, the epic 1997 romance starring a very young, very handsome Leonardo DiCaprio and the astonishing, marvelous Kate Winslet is available on Netflix.
 Get reacquainted with the star-crossed lovers Jack and Rose and go down with the ship once more.
 Be sure to bring a life vest so you don't drown in an Atlantic Ocean of your own tears.
 We'll NEVER let go, Jack!